chrs1885/Capable/README.md

 ![Example project overview](./Documentation/Images/features_example_app.png)

-### 1) Research: Do I need to care about accessibility?
+### 1) Research: Which accessibility features are enabled across your user base?

 * [Get the user's accessibility settings](#accessibility-status)
 * [Send status with your favorite analytics SDK](#send-status)

-Have you ever thought about adopting accessibility features within you apps to gain your user base instead of spending a lot of time implementing features no-one really ever asked for?
+Have you ever thought about improving accessibility within your apps to gain your user base instead of spending a lot of time implementing features no-one really ever asked for?
 Most of us did, however there has never been an easy way to tell if anyone benefits from that.
-Adjusting layouts to be usable for people with low vision can be quite complex in some situations and tracking the user's accessibility settings adds a lot of boilerplate code to your app.

 What if there was a simple way to figure out if there's a real need to support accessibility right now.
 Or even better, which disability exists most across your user base.

+While Apple's accessibility API are different across all platforms and might be located in a variety of system frameworks, Capable offers a unified and centralized API to get the current status of accessibility settings.
+This info can be sent to your analytics backend to learn, if people with specific handicaps are blocked from doing certain actions within your app.
+Furthermore, this data will help you to prioritize accessibility work.

 ### 2) React: Improve problematic screens